Cross-side alignment — kernel ↔ Verum pin tests

 The cross-side pin test lives at

-three invariants:
+The three structural invariants:

 set of variant tags computed by the kernel-side